 The most commonly used CNS suppressants are Selective Serotonin Reuptake Inhibitors (SSRIs) such as sertraline, paroxetine, fluoxetine.
 The main purpose of these drugs is to restore a neurotransmitter imbalance in the brain involving serotonin level.
 A byproduct of these drugs is an inhibitory effect on ejaculation.
 These drugs are not indicated for the treatment of premature ejaculation, although they are occasionally employed as off-label use.
 Chronic therapy is required; but its usefulness is limited by a number of neuropsychiatric side effects such as nausea, dry mouth, dry eyes, drowsiness, reduced libido and Erectile Dysfunction.
 Isolated cases of more serious complications, such as mania and withdrawal symptoms, and potential drug interactions also have been associated with the use of SSRIs.
 Opioids and cocaine are known to delay male orgasm.
 They are obviously not intended for use for this purpose.

-New Oral Pills: Imperex and Imperex Plus)
+New Oral Pills: Imperex And Imperex Plus

-Imperex combines two active ingredients, Dextromethorphan and Tramadol.
-Imperex Plus combines these two with sildenafil.
+Imperex combines two active ingredients, and Imperex Plus combines these two with sildenafil.
 Each active ingredient is FDA-approved and is listed in the US Pharmacopeias.
 The use of this novel compound is considered “off label” use.
 It works by the targeted modulation of receptors and processes of the central nervous system that are involved in the ejaculatory process, resulting in a delayed ejaculation.
 At higher dosage, it can completely suppress the ejaculatory response.